DeeFrancois/netflix-dual-subs/README.md

-# Netflix Language Learning Subtitles
+# Dual Subtitles for Netflix
 [Now available here on the Chrome Extension Store](https://chrome.google.com/webstore/detail/netflix-language-learning/ljnmedkgcgidbbjhbkdonempgcgdhjfl?hl=en)

 Works with the browser's built-in translator to enable dual language subtitles on Netflix